How Population III Supernovae Determined the Properties of the First Galaxies: Pop II Star Formation in the Protogalaxy

 \subsection{The Mass Function}

 We show the mass functions of Pop~II stars in Figure~\ref{fig:rsm}.
 Most of the mass functions can be fitted using a power-law distribution, $dN_*/dM_* \propto M_*^{-\alpha}$, where $N_*$ is the number of stars and $M_*$ is the mass of the stars.
-The most massive Pop~II star formed in our simulations is $\sim 13.6$ \Ms\ in A2.
+The most massive Pop~II star in our simulations is $\sim 13.6$ \Ms\ in A2.
 In C and D models, the mass function becomes slightly irregular, with a second peak appearing at the high mass end.
 In these cases, low-mass stars formed first, creating the first peak.
 Then radiative feedback from these Pop~II stars heated the surrounding clouds and increased their Jeans masses, that led to more massive star formation shown as the second peaks in Figures~\ref{fig:rsm}.
 These mass functions could place constraints on the Pop~III SNRs if the power-law indices of the stellar mass functions of our model galaxies hold until their Pop~II SF becomes a steady state.

 We find that power-law index, $\alpha$ varies from 2.66 -- 5.83 across all eight models and this value is higher than 2.3, $\alpha$ of the Salpeter IMF \citep{sal55,kroimf,chaimf}.
-Comparing all models, we find the models seeded with PI SNRs results have larger $\alpha$ and steeper slopes of the power-law for the mass functions.
-Before the Pop~II SF, stronger metal cooling and turbulence driven by PI SNRs can fragment the Pop~II SF cloud and shrink the mass scale of Pop~II stars and result in steeper slopes.
+Comparing all models, we find that the models seeded with PI SNRs results have larger $\alpha$ and steeper slopes in the power-law for the mass functions.
+Before Pop~II SF, stronger metal cooling and turbulence driven by PI SNRs can fragment enriched clouds and decrease the mass scale of Pop~II stars and result in steeper slopes.
+The change in IMF slope can be understood by considering the Jeans mass of the clouds,

+where $\rho$ is gas density and $T$ is the temperature.
+The Jeans mass is more sensitive to changes in temperature than density.
+As shown in the phase diagram in Figure \ref{fig:pop2}, the Jeans mass varies from 1.22 - 38.7 \Ms\ for temperatures of 10 - 100 K at densities of $10^{-20} \gcc$.
+The cell masses are 20 to 500 \Ms, indicating that the majority of them are poised for imminent collapse and star formation.
+In Figure \ref{fig:pop2}, gas temperatures at $\rho \sim 10^{-20} - 10^{-18}$ \gcc\ are generally lower in B1 than in A1 because B1 has a higher metallicity.
+Enrichment by PI SNRs can create higher metallicities and stronger turbulence, facilitating the mixing of metals toward the center of the halo where star formation occurs.
+The higher metallicities cool gas to lower temperatures and result in smaller Jeans masses, promoting low-mass star formation and the steepening the IMF slope.